lperez31/ipfs-http-index/readme.md

 * See a index.json file with your browser
 * Get the files with IPFS

+If you cannot transfer files with ftp, you may have to give permissions to your ftp user on the ./ipfsdocs directory.

 For more info on pureftpd commands: